 - Authority – find out what gives authority.
-A real estate agent refusing to take off his suit jacket in sweltering conditions is a good indicator his suit is an important element in his creating his aura of authority.
-Authority may be established by qualifications, experience or even other people’s opinions, testimonials are a great way to promote your services on your website.
+A real estate agent refusing to take off his suit jacket in sweltering conditions is a good indicator his suit is an important element in creating an aura of authority.
+Authority may be established by qualifications, experience or even other people’s opinions.
+Testimonials are a great way to promote your services on your website.

 - Liking – People are easily persuaded by other people that they like or are similar to.
 You do not have to be too personal if you are not comfortable with this but even sharing your philosophy behind the work that you do can help your customers create an affinity with you.